guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Let's start with the beginning of HTML.
 HTML is a markup language designed to publish text with hyperlinks.
 This allows people to publish articles with references to other articles on other machines.
 You write a page in html syntax and then serve it with a web server, a computer directly connected to the internet which runs a server application.
 It started out as a simple standardised set of tags, for rich text, based on SGML.

 // TODO HTML 4 and 5
+Over the years HTML has evolved quite a bit, with HTML4

 // MOVE AND USE AS METAPHOR?
 Web browsers (like Netscape or Internet Explorer) began to add their own functionality to HTML.
 Most of the time not in line with the standards set earlier.
 This caused a lot of confusion among developers and browsers alike.
 Resulting in an era where developers had to adapt their code to nearly every browser on the market.
 The fragmentation of browser versions and their feature support appeared with the wide adoption of internet explorer 6 in the business sector.
 When version 7 released, version 6 was tightly integrated in many businesses and homes.
-And only a small part of the daily version 6 users upgraded to version 7.
+Only a small part of the daily version 6 users upgraded to version 7.
 It turned out that giving the user the power over wether or not upgrading to a new version was a bad idea.
 It was the essence of browser version fragmentation.

 People tend to be unsure wether or not they should update, don't want to update because they don't trust new versions or just be plain lazy.
 A solution was not found until Google Chrome introduced the in-application updater.
 A trick which allowed browsers to seamlessly update their feature set without the need of users downloading new browser versions.
-This allowed browsers to adopt emerging technologies, while making sure that version fragmentation is being kept to a minimum.
+With this solution browsers can adopt emerging technologies, while making sure that version fragmentation is being kept to a minimum.
+// END OF MOVE

 ## Flaws
 Even though all of this is possible on a 24 year old structure, it has it's flaws.
 HTML was designed to serve information and close the connection to the server afterwards.
 Because there was no reason to keep the connection open, closing it straight after serving the information seemed like a logical design choice.
 You'd free up resources on the server which in turn could be used to serve information to other users.